dequelabs/axe-core/doc/API.md

 #### Results Object

 The callback function passed in as the third parameter of `axe.a11yCheck` runs on the results object.
-This object has two components – a passes array and a violations array.
-The passes array keeps track of all the passed tests, along with detailed information on each one.
+This object has four components – a `passes` array, a `violations` array, an `incomplete` array and an `inapplicable` array.

+The `passes` array keeps track of all the passed tests, along with detailed information on each one.
 This leads to more efficient testing, especially when used in conjunction with manual testing, as the user can easily find out what tests have already been passed.

-Similarly, the violations array keeps track of all the failed tests, along with detailed information on each one.
+Similarly, the `violations` array keeps track of all the failed tests, along with detailed information on each one.

+The `incomplete` array (also referred to as the "review items") indicates which nodes could neither be determined to definitively pass or definitively fail.
+They are separated out in order that a user interface can display these to the user for manual review (hence the term "review items").

+The `inapplicable` array lists all the rules for which no matching elements were found on the page.

 ###### `url`